- 1 Positions/Appointments

-Visualizing 19th-Century New York Project manager and instructor.
+- Visualizing 19th-Century New York Co-instructor and project manager.
 Digital publication and two touchscreen gallery interactives for Focus Gallery Visualizing 19th-Century New York.
-Web-accessible digital publication includes interactive map providing access to essays and exhibition objects.
-Two touchscreen interactives, Broadway and Ann and Behind the Scenes, provide interactive in-gallery experiences of supplemental material and are part of digital publication.
-Developed out of student research and prototyping and final version developed by the firm CHIPS.
+Digital publication and two touchscreen gallery interactives for Visualizing 19th-Century New York.
+Web-accessible digital publication includes interactive map providing access to essays & exhibition objects.

-Threads and Knots: Coca and Culture Intertwined Co-instructor and project manager.
-Digital touchscreen gallery interactive for Focus Gallery Carrying Coca.
-Using an Andean quipu as a graphic template, interactive provides contextualizing visual and textual material in support of objects in exhibit.
-Developed out of student research and prototyping and final version developed by the firm Mediacombo.
+- Threads and Knots: Coca and Culture Intertwined Co-instructor and project manager.
+Digital touchscreen gallery interactive for Carrying Coca.
+Using an Andean quipuas a graphic template, interactive provided contextualizing visual and textual material in support of objects in the exhibit.

 Interpreting the American Colonial Revival Co-instructor, project manager and lead web developer.
 Course project developed with BGC students.
 Site combines five research projects and through digital media adds multimedia capacity and navigational techniques that visually enhance and conjoin individual projects.